 \section{Results}

-We conducted a series of simulation and real-world experiments to evaluate each component of our framework and to demonstrate the full control pipeline developed using the proposed approach.
-In our experiments, we used a subset of a dog motion dataset \cite{zhang2018mode}, consisting of 13076 samples along with their left-right mirrored counterparts.
+We conducted a series of simulation and real-world experiments to evaluate each component of our framework and to demonstrate the full control pipeline developed using the proposed framework.
+In our experiments, we used a subset of a dog motion dataset \cite{zhang2018mode}, consisting of 13076 pose samples along with their left-right mirrored counterparts.